 We’ve been in Bath for almost a week now, much to the surprise of everyone we meet here.
-Usually tourists come for only a day or so, but we have been very comfortably ensconced in a flat in the Royal Crescent, arranged through Rural Retreats.
+Usually, tourists come for only a day or so, but we have been very comfortably ensconced in a flat in the Royal Crescent, which is arranged through Rural Retreats.

-Bath is a central location for all kinds of day trips, and seems to be cathedral central.
-So far we’ve seen Exeter, Salisbury, Wells and Bath Abbey.
-We plan to see Gloucester when we head up to Cotswolds in a day or two.
+Bath is a central location for all kinds of day trips and seems to be cathedral central.
+We have now seen Exeter, Salisbury, Wells and Bath Abbey.
+We plan to see Gloucester when we head to the Cotswolds in a day or two.

 Bath Abbey is gorgeous.
-Apparently the only English cathedral with a fan-vaulted ceiling throughout, it is warm and welcoming.
-Built in the Perpendicular Gothic style, its 52 windows comprise 80% of the wall space, accounting for the tremendously light and airy feeling.
+Though not technically a cathedral now, it is the only English church of such stature with a fan-vaulted ceiling throughout, and it is warm and welcoming.
+It was built in the Perpendicular Gothic style; its 52 windows comprise 80% of the wall space, accounting for the tremendously light and airy feeling.

 The Pump Room and Roman Baths are located just outside the Abbey.
-We’ve had both a lovely afternoon tea, for which the Pump Room is now renowned, and an excellent dinner on our first night.
-The service is very friendly and attentive and the food is both beautifully presented and delicious.
+Today, we had a lovely afternoon tea, for which the Pump Room is now renowned.
+The Pump Room also gave us an excellent dinner on our first night.
+The service is friendly and attentive, and the food is beautifully presented and delicious.

 During the Regency Period, Bath was the place to “take the waters”, including imbibing a glass of warm mineral water from the fountain in the Pump Room.
 A hub of social activity eloquently described in Georgette Heyer’s novels Lady of Quality and Bath Tangle, it’s been a treat to retrace the footsteps of the characters in the books.